At a glace | Opinion | Products | Nutrition | FAQ | Extra Info | Feed. Vs… | Conclusion | Verdict | Deals

 - Stop consuming Feed. products if you feel unwell, you notice an allergic reaction or you develop stomach problems.

 - Go to Feed. website and select the shop option in the navigation menu.

 - The options in the shop menu can be overwhelming.
-You can click on each product to see their nutritional profiles (recommeded to do).
-Alternativerly, you can use the filter to choose from the different products and flavours.
+You can click on each product to see their nutritional profiles (recommended to do).
+Alternatively, you can use the filter to choose from the different products and flavours.

 Feed. is consumed by many diabetic consumers, however, Feed. cannot guarantee the safety of their products for such consumers.
-Thus, I would recommend checking with your dietician.
+Thus, I would recommend checking with your dietitian.

 You can return any unopened item within 14 days.
 However, if the package is opened Feed. will not take it.

 Feed. has more products to choose from, including an organic line; more varied macronutrient distributions; more formats (RTD, bars, powders and more); and has some of the best tasting shakes in the industry.
 Furthermore, you will be able to find both, savoury and sweet shakes.

 Pinpointing the major competitors is hard, since Feed. touches most areas of meal replacements.
 Feed’s biggest enemies are possibly, Huel, Saturo (RTD), Ambronite (organic) and in a lesser way, Jimmyjoy and Queal.